Anku5hk/Programmers_guide_to_Python/book.md

     def my_fun():
         pass
 ```
-#### 1.2.11 Time Complexity
+### <strong>1.12 Time Complexity</strong>
-* It is used to measure how runtime of a function increases with the size input.
+* It is used to measure how the runtime of a function increases with the size of input.
 Note that time complexity is not equal to execution time.
 It is used to calculate how a function will scale, given the number of inputs.
-Time Complexity for a smaller data/problem can be negligible or not necessary to be optimized, usually one should invest time in tuning time complexity for larger, time intensive problems or problem that require faster response time.
-A good time complexity [chart](https://www.bigocheatsheet.com/). </br></br>
+Time Complexity for a smaller data/problem can be negligible or not necessary to be optimized, usually one should invest time in tuning time complexity for larger, time intensive problems or problems that require faster response time.
+A good time complexity [chart](https://www.bigocheatsheet.com/).

   **Common Time Complexities in ascending order of their growing time.**
-  #####
   1. **O(1)**: Constant time.
 Time does not increase at all.
   2. **O(logN)**: Logarithmic time.
 When time is increasing logarithmically (grows at inversely proportional rate of N).
   3. **O(N)**: Linear time.
 Time increases linearly with the input size.
   4. **O(NLogN)**: Linearithmic time.
 Logarithmic and Linear time together.
   5. **O(N\*\*K)**: Polynomial time.
 When time increases at N (input) to the power K (constant) times.
   6. **O(K\*\*N)**: Exponential time.
 When time increases at K (constant) to the power N (input) times.
-  #####
-  **Note**: Explaining all time complexities would consume lots of space for this book, you can get more information about it [here](https://www.hackerearth.com/practice/basic-programming/complexity-analysis/time-and-space-complexity/tutorial/) and with some examples [here](https://www.kaggle.com/delayedkarma/understanding-time-complexity-via-python-examples).
+  **Note**: Explaining all time complexities would consume lots of space for this book, you can get more information about it [here](https://www.hackerearth.com/practice/basic-programming/complexity-analysis/time-and-space-complexity/tutorial/).
+* Similar to time complexity there is also space complexity, it is used to measure how the memory of a function increases with the size of input.

 ## 2. Data Types
 Defines a particular kind/domain of data item, they define the type of data a variable holds.
 They also define the operations allowed on that data type.
 Python doesn't require declaration of data types like in C/C++/Java (as variables are just pointers).
 Any variable can be assigned any data type/object, a string variable can be assigned *int* or *float* or any other object it doesn't matter.
 There is no *final* (used for declaring a constant variable) keyword for variables in Python like in Java.
 The constant variables in Python are defined inside another module (we will cover this later), their names should be in capital letters and then later they are imported inside the current module to be used. </br>